DusanSpasojevic98/brame/README.md

 5. client is started by npm start
 6. log in with user - credentials: acc: Client1, pass: 12345678

-- Fronted is done in React with javascrypt by styled components and material ui, if I had more time, I would make custom components in scss files and separate the components into smaller parts that are more reusable
+- Fronted is done in React with javascrypt with styles and material ui, if I had more time, I would make custom components in scss files and separate the components into smaller parts that are more reusable
 - Back is done in node with typescript
 - On the backend didn't do pagination and image upload but done authetication
 - On the frontend didn't do pagination